GrindeLab/STEAM/README.md

 #> 6 0.60744741 0.39255259
 ```

-We can use *STEAM* to estimate the number of generations since admixture (`g`) based on the observed pattern of correlation in local ancestry at pairs of markers across the genome.
+**Step 3:** We can use *STEAM* to estimate the number of generations since admixture (`g`) based on the observed pattern of correlation in local ancestry at pairs of markers across the genome.
 First, we need to calculate the correlation of local ancestry in our data for each pair of loci and ancestral components.
-We store this information in a data frame with three columns:

-- `theta`: the recombination fraction between loci
+We store this information in a data frame with three columns (`theta` = recombination fraction between loci, `corr` = observed local ancestry correlation, `anc` = indices of ancestral components being compared) called `example_corr`:
-- `corr`: the correlation of local ancestry at those loci
-- `anc`: the pair of ancestral components being compared (`1_1` = first component (e.g., European ancestry) at both loci, `1_2` = first component (e.g., European ancestry) at one locus and second component (e.g., African ancestry) at the other locus, ...)

 ```r